oemof/oemof-thermal/docs/stratified_thermal_storage.rst

   \delta &= U \frac{\pi D^2}{4}\Big(\Delta T_{H0} + \Delta T_{C0}\Big) \Delta t.

+The three terms represent constant heat losses through the top and bottom surfaces (:math:`\delta`), losses via the lateral surface (:math:`\gamma`) depending on the height of the storage and losses depending on the part of that surface belonging to the hot part of the water body that depend on the state of charge (:math:`\beta`).

 In the case of investment, the diameter d is given and the height can be adapted to adapt the nominal capacity of the storage.
 With this assumption,